 Maximum contaminant level (MCL).
 The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 "MRDL": the highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 "MRDLG": the level of drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants treatment or other requirements which a water system must follo Variance and exemption.
+State or EPA permission not to meet an MCL or a nent technique under certain condit

 Treatment technique.
 A required process intended to reduce the level of a contaminant in drinking water.
+Action level.
+The concentration of a contaminant which, if exceeded, triggers